 Two Scenarios That Drive Summer Outcomes

-Treat as Tier 1.
-The decision path is: stop the water source, verify drain function and routing, verify overflow protection behavior where present, then document closeout details to prevent recurrence.
+Scenario 2: There is water around the air handler.
+Treat this as Tier 1.
+The decision path is to stop the water source, verify drain function and routing, verify overflow protection behavior where present, then document closeout details to prevent recurrence.

 Common Summer Mistakes

-Treating condensate handling as a minor detail instead of a primary water risk.
+- Treating condensate handling as a minor detail instead of a primary water risk.

-Treating repeat hot-room complaints as behavior rather than airflow data.
+- Treating repeat hot-room complaints as behavior rather than airflow data.

-Closing out HVAC tickets without symptom capture and verification notes.
+- Closing out HVAC tickets without symptom capture and verification notes.

-Deferring moisture cues until staining appears.
+- Deferring moisture cues until staining appears.

 FAQ